soundio/soundstage/README.md

 ## Soundio(data, options)

+Soundio data is an object that looks something like this:

+	var data = {
+		objects: [
+			{ id: 0, type: "input" },
+			{ id: 1, type: "flange", frequency: 0.33, feedback: 0.9, delay: 0.16 },
+			{ id: 2, type: "output" }
+		],

+		connections: [
+			{ source: 0, destination: 1 },
+			{ source: 1, destination: 2 }
+		],

+		midi: [
+			{ message: [176, 8], object: 1, property: "frequency" }
+		]
+	};

+It contains three arrays, <code>objects</code>, <code>connections</code> and
+<code>midi</code>. <code>objects</code> is a collection of
+<a href="http://github.com/soundio/audio-object">audio objects</a> (an audio
+object is a wrapper for one or more Web Audio nodes).
+Audio objects must have an
+<code>id</code> and <code>type</code>, while other properties depend on the
+type. <code>connections</code> is a collection of objects defining connections between the audio objects, and <code>midi</code> defines routes for incoming MIDI messages.

-Call Soundio with a data object to get a live audio graph:
+Call Soundio with this data to set it up as an audio graph:

 	var soundio = Soundio(data);

-Changes to object properties are reflected in the Web Audio graph.
+Turn your volume down a bit, enable the mic when prompted by the browser, and you will hear your voice being flanged.
+Changes to object properties are reflected 'live' in the Web Audio graph.

 The resulting object, <code>soundio</code>, has the same structure as
 <code>data</code>, so the graph can be converted back to data with: